auouymous/AU/hud/README.md

 * e:has tile entity, r:has random ticks, t:has ticking tile entity, b:tile entities in block, a:all loaded tile entities (all ticking tile entities)
 * hides silverfish blocks, can be changed in the config file

+Speed Inspector
+* shows your current speed in blocks per second

 Food Inspector
 * f:food level percentage, s:saturation percentage